AlfredLeeCS/Projects/CV - Object Detection/readme.md

 ## OBJECT DETECTION - PERSON TRACKER

-Project Objective : To build an object detector to detect person figure in any image path provided.
+Project Objective : To build an object detector to detect all person figure in the images.

 --------------------------------------------------------------------------------------